-- · learn how to export - participate in foreign trade missions and trade shows - obtain services to support foreign market entry - translate websites to attract foreign buyers - design international marketing products or campaigns foreign sales or for fixed assets, helping you better compete globally.
-Apply for lines of credit prior to finalizing an export sale or contract and adequate financing will be in place by the time you win your contract.
+- · learn how to export - participate in foreign trade missions and trade shows - obtain services to support foreign market entry - translate websites to attract foreign buyers - design international marketing products or campaigns finalizing an export sale or contract, so adequate financing is in place by the time you win your contract.
 If you've been in business for at least a year, ask your area SBA regional finance manager about the Export Working Capital program.
 The International Trade Loan program also helps exporters who have been adversely affected by foreign importing competition, helping you better compete globally.